This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 For now, I’ve chosen to focus on the Dividend Aristocrats instead of the U.S. Champions, Challengers, and Contenders List (the “CCCs”) to keep the table more manageable.
 Though I also use the CCC list, many beginner-to-intermediate investors tend to favor the upper crust of dividend payers.

-How to Use the Dividend Aristocrats Ranking System to find the Best Dividend Stocks
+How to Use Ranking System for the Best Dividend Stocks

 The ranking system is a STARTING POINT for further research.
 It’s a quick look at the Dividend Aristocrats list, comparable in one table.